Transfer Learning for Kernel-based Regression: Simulated Experiments

-In this section, we validate our theoretical findings by applying the proposed method and some competitors to several synthetic examples.
-Specifically, we compare the numerical performance of ${\cal A}_h$-TKRR to some state-of-the-art methods in Section \ref{5.1} where ${\cal A}_h$ is known, and verify our theoretical analysis established in Section \ref{sub_sec_upper} by varying $h$, $n_{{\cal A}_h}$ and $n_0$.
+In this section, we validate our theoretical findings by applying the proposed method and some other competitors to several synthetic examples.
+Specifically, we compare the numerical performance of ${\cal A}_h$-TKRR to some state-of-the-art methods in Section \ref{5.1} where ${\cal A}_h$ is known, and verify our theoretical analysis established in Section \ref{sub_sec_upper} by varying $n_{{\cal A}_h}$.
+Additional experiments to investigate the effect of $h$ and $n_0$ is provided in Section S1 of the Supplementary Materials.
 In Section \ref{5.2}, we also compare the performance of SA-TKRR to some state-of-the-art methods where ${\cal A}_h$ is unknown.
-In all the numerical examples, we consider the RKHS ${\cal H}_K$ induced by the Gaussian kernel {$K(\bx, {\bx}^\prime)=\exp(-\|\bx-{\bx}^\prime\|^2)$}, and fixed tuning parameters are used following the theoretical suggestions in Section \ref{sec:theory}.
-Note that fine tuning schemes may further improve the numerical performance of the proposed methods at the cost of increasing computational cost.
+In all the numerical examples, we consider the RKHS $\cH_K$ induced by the Gaussian kernel {$K(\bx, {\bx}^\prime)=\exp(-\|\bx-{\bx}^\prime\|^2)$} and the regularization parameters $\lambda_1,\lambda_2, \lambda_1^{(\ell)}$ and $\lambda_2^{(\ell)}$ are selected via cross-validation.

-\subsection{Transfer KRR When ${\cal A}_h$ is Known}
+\subsection{Transfer KRR when ${\cal A}_h$ is known}

 In this part, we investigate the performance of ${\cal A}_h$-TKRR and its competitors, including KRR where only the target data is used, and ${\cal A}_h$-TKRR-WD where Algorithm \ref{Al1} is implemented without the debiasing step.
-The following three synthetic examples are considered, where the number of the sources is set as $m=10$.
+The following three synthetic examples are considered, where the number of sources is set as $m=10$.